 When I arrived in San Diego, an eight year old girl hugged me and told me she missed me and was sorry my mommie had died.
 I said I missed her too, and showed her Granny’s watch and put it on her wrist.
 It fit her perfectly.
 I said it was hers, a gift from my mother, and she beamed excitedly and forgot that she was sad and asked how it worked.
 I showed her how to set it to the current time, 2:20pm, and when I asked her to look at and tell me what time it was, she said, “It’s time to play!” and I said she was right, and we went outside and played without looking at the time again that afternoon.

 Four months later, I was walking home from our Sunday farmers market with handfuls of bags overflowing with fruits and vegetables.
-I passed a bus stop across from a 7-11 convenience store, and I saw an old man in a wheelchair sitting in the bright San Diego sun.
+I was planning to make gumbo for people I loved, and my mind was full of fond memories when I passed a bus stop across from a 7-11 convenience store and I saw an old man in a wheelchair sitting in the bright San Diego sun.

 He was shaking as if he had Parkinson’s disease or some similar neurologic disorder.
 He had thin, gray hair, and I noticed that his scalp was freshly sunburned.
 He must have been sitting in the sun for at least an hour or two.